Come for the Science (fiction) and stay for the library

 I strongly believe in the early introduction of science to children.
 Maybe its the Montessori in me.
 With early acclimatization to terminology and concepts, hands on activities, and a song or two, I believe we can bring more children to scientific literacy by the end of high school.
 We know that reading at grade level by third year allows children to continue with their peers through the rest of their schooling career, so why not include scientific literacy in that reading?
 C’mon!
 It’ll be fun.

 On the Science Fiction and Fantasy writing side, I’m a space nut and herding fairies.
 Like most things in this rainbow-chasing world, this doesn’t come easy but I love it.
 I’m in for the long haul.
 This year I’m editing and finalizing two series to prepare for 2018 realeases.

 KariAnn may be a new author to the indie scene, but she is no stranger to great character-driven tension.
 The world-building in ‘Olivia’s Field’ is where KariAnn shines.
 She does a fabulous job creating a vivid ‘otherworld’ full of detail and life.
 Olivia is a caring and ambitious character with depth and she is nicely contracted with Varic, the stoic Faerie who acts as Olivia’s guide.

 on Barnes and Noble

 Kari Ann Ramadorai

-She sees a convergence at the intersection of English literature and the native religions of the regions that speak the language of stories.
 She spends many a-day in an elementary school library spreading book-centered enthusiasm.
 She cares for aging and ailing horses in her off-hours, chickens, and misses her llamas.